fastcode-ose/www.fastcode.org/src/events/coevolution-workshop.md

 # Planned Activities

+## Invited talks
--   **Invited talks:** We are inviting distinguished speakers recognized for high-impact contributions in algorithms, compilers, and hardware.
+We are inviting distinguished speakers recognized for high-impact contributions in algorithms, compilers, and hardware.

+## Contributed talks
--   **Contributed talks:** We solicited proposals from the broader community and accepted the following four talks for presentation at CACHP-26:
+We solicited proposals from the broader community and accepted the following four talks for presentation at CACHP-26:

-      * Efficient Hardware Primitives for Immediate Memory Reclamation in Optimistic Data Structures (A. Singh, T. Brown, and M. Spear)
+### Efficient Hardware Primitives for Immediate Memory Reclamation in Optimistic Data Structures
+(By A. Singh, T. Brown, and M. Spear) Safe memory reclamation (SMR) algorithms are crucial for preventing use-after-free errors in optimistic data structures.
+SMR algorithms typically delay reclamation for safety and reclaim objects in batches for efficiency.
+It is difficult to strike a balance between performance and space efficiency.
+Small batch sizes and frequent reclamation attempts lead to high overhead, while freeing large batches can lead to long program interruptions and high memory footprints.
+An ideal SMR algorithm would forgo batching, and reclaim memory immediately, without suffering high reclamation overheads.
+To this end, we propose Conditional Access: a set of hardware instructions that offer immediate reclamation and low overhead in optimistic data structures.
+Conditional Access harnesses cache coherence to enable threads to efficiently detect potential use-after-free errors without explicit shared memory communication, and without introducing additional coherence traffic.
+We implement and evaluate Conditional Access in Graphite, a multicore simulator.
+Our experiments show that Conditional Access can rival the performance of highly optimized and carefully tuned SMR algorithms while simultaneously allowing immediate reclamation.
+This results in concurrent data structures with similar memory footprints to their sequential counterparts

-      * Adaptive Loop Unrolling for Automatic Parallelism Management (S.V.
-Satish and S. Westrick)
+### Adaptive Loop Unrolling for Automatic Parallelism Management
+(By S.V.
+Satish and S. Westrick) Recent work on automatic parallelism management in the MaPLe compiler has been developing efficient parallel fork-join primitives that eliminate the need for programmer-directed granularity control.
+Ongoing work specifically focuses on parallel loops, but incurs modest overhead for tight loops.
+We propose an adaptive loop unrolling technique to mitigate this overhead while preserving all potential parallelism.
+We compare performance against fast baselines in ParlayLib, and evaluate closing the gap in performance while maintaining MaPLe’s expressivity and safety

-      * Synthesizing Dist-Memory Mappings for Tensor Computations with Domain and Hardware Knowledge (M. Kong)
+### Synthesizing Dist-Memory Mappings for Tensor Computations with Domain and Hardware Knowledge
+(By M. Kong) Large-scale scientific applications based on tensor computations constitute a critical class of applications that include domains such as computational chemistry, Density Functional Theory, material sciences, quantum mechanics and machine learning.
+Tensor computations have become a mainstay in numerical fields and in data science.
+Their use in distributed-memory, high-performance computing clusters with multi-node GPUs impose fundamental scientific and engineering challenges that require rethinking, redesigning and jointly optimizing tensor operators.

-      * Co-Design for Performance and Energy-Efficiency in modern AI paradigms (G. Cong)
+### Co-Design for Performance and Energy-Efficiency in modern AI paradigms
+(By G. Cong) The building of 100 billion dollar scale AI data centers makes energy-efficient AI a pressing theme in computing.
+On current platforms, fast code normally yields energy efficient implementations.
+Yet energy consumption and environmental impact (e.g., clean water usage in cooling) demand drastically new paradigms.
+We explore emerging devices for aggressive energy reduction, and in this context, brand-new research problems and directions emerge for co-optimizing algorithm, software, architecture, and circuit design.
+In this talk we will present our results, vision, and encountered challenges in energy efficient AI from projects within the De- partment of Energy (DOE) Advanced Scientific Computing Research (ASCR) programs and Oak Ridge National Laboratory Director’s Research Directive programs.

+## Panel discussion:
--   **Panel discussion:** To conclude the workshop, we will hold a panel session where speakers and participants can discuss open challenges, research directions, and opportunities for collaboration.
+To conclude the workshop, we will hold a panel session where speakers and participants can discuss open challenges, research directions, and opportunities for collaboration.

 # Important Dates